Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Sets the voltage of the configuration buffer, in millivolts.
 Prints no output on success, an error message on failure.

-Note: values are rounded down to the nearest 10 mV.
+Note: values are rounded down to the nearest 20 mV, 50 mV, or 100 mV for various parts of the USB Power Delivery protocol.

 #### set_vrange